leelavg/thoughtexpo/content/blog/move-var-to-a-new-partition-in-vm/index.md

 Many services use `/var` for log messages and storing data apart from configs, it's always a good idea particulary in server environments to have a healthy amount of free space available in `/var` directory.

 All above steps are performed and verified on **Fedora 32 Server Edition** as part of making space for container images and related volume mounts.

-Hope your time is well spent and leave feedback or ask for any help in comments secion.:smile:

-So long :wave: